-The neo. io API is designed to be simple and intuitive:
+The neo.io API is designed to be simple and intuitive:

-- each file format has an IO class (for example for Spike2 files you have a Spike2IO class). - each IO class inherits from the Base IO class. - each IO class can read or write directly one or several Neo objects (for example Segment, Block, ...): see the readable_objects and writable_objects attributes of the IO class. - each IO class supports part of the neo.core hierarchy, though not necessarily all of it (see supported_objects). - each IO class has a read() method that returns a Block even if there is only one Segment and one AnalogSignal inside. - each IO is able to do a lazy load: all metadata (e.g. sampling_rate) are read, but not the actual numerical data. lazy_shape attribute is added to provide information on real size. - each IO is able to do a cascade load: if True (default) all child objects are loaded, otherwise only the top level object is loaded.

-- each IO is able to save and load all required attributes (metadata) of the objects it supports. - each IO can freely add user-defined or manufacturer-defined metadata to the annotations attribute of an object.
+- each file format has an IO class (for example for Spike2 files you have a Spike2IO class). - each IO class inherits from the BaseIO class. - each IO class can read or write directly one or several Neo objects (for example Segment, Block, ...): see the readable_objects and writable_objects attributes of the IO class. - each IO class supports part of the neo.core hierachy, though not necessarily all of it (see supported_objects). - each IO class has a read () method that returns a list of Block objects.
+If the IO only supports Segment reading, the list will contain one block with all segments from the file. - each IO class that supports writing has a write() method that takes as a parameter a list of blocks, a single block or a single segment, depending on the IO's writable_objects. - each IO is able to do a lazy load: all metadata (e.g. sampling_rate) are read, but not the actual numerical data. lazy_shape attribute is added to provide information on real size. - each IO is able to do a cascade load: if True (default) all child objects are loaded, otherwise only the top level object is loaded. - each IO is able to save and load all required attributes (metadata) of the objects it supports. - each IO can freely add user-defined or manufacturer-defined metadata to the annotations attribute of an object.